PicoGeyer/python-nix/README.md

 # python-nix
-Python project Nix setup
+Python project with Nix setup

-Setup instructions
+# Setup instructions
-Nix make be installed
+Nix must be installed.

-Flakes should be enabled
+Flakes should be enabled.
 https://nixos.wiki/wiki/Flakes

 For eg